ValiantWind/ValiantWind.github.io/my-situation.md

 # My Current Situation as a Programmer

 Hello there.
-If you are reading this, you likely came because you saw my Discord status and wanted to know what was going on.
+If you are reading this, you likely came because you saw my Discord status or saw me link this in one of my social media profiles.

 Let me explain:

 I've been pursuing my passion of programming for quite a few years now.
 It's something I truly care about and want to do for the rest of my life.
 However, I don't have a budget.
 I have zero dollars.
-Nor do I have any sort of payment method like a credit card or Pypal at all.
-But until recently, this was never a problem.
-I had all the tools I needed to program and develop what I love at the bare minimum, which is something I could've lived with until I could make money on my own.
+Nor do I have any sort of payment method like a credit card or Pypal at all. _But until recently, this was never a problem._ I had all the tools I needed to program and develop what I love at the bare minimum, which is something I could've lived with until I could make money on my own.

 My current and main IDE for all my projects is [Replit](https://replit.com), mainly because of how accessible it is.
 I can code at anytime, any where, as long as I have internet and have access to a browser of some sort.  ntil recently, I had used Replit for the hosting for my web apps.
 It wasn't great because the resources were limited unless you paid.
 But it wasn't really a problem for me because I could continue working on my web  applications and use them with pride even if the performance time wasn't that great.